What is an expungement?

 Am I eligible for an expungement?

-Some felonies and misdemeanors are eligible for an expungement five years after your sentence ends.
+All dismissals, and most diversions are eligible for expungement.
+Some felony and misdemeanor convictions are eligible five to ten years after your sentence ends.
 Your sentence ends when you have completed all jail/prison time, probation and any other requirements.
 All fines and fees must be paid before a record can be expunged.
+You can only get two misdemeanors or one felony and one misdemeanor expunged.
+Remember, you need to know the county and court where the case(s) started.
+Here is a list of some convictions that might be expungable.

 Remember: